adi14041999/my_wiki/docs/AI/deep_generative_models/score_based_models.md

 This is why denoising score matching is so powerful - by learning to denoise, the model implicitly learns the structure of the clean data distribution, even though it never directly sees the clean data score function.

+**Con:**
+Estimates the score of the noise-perturbed data, not the score of the actual data.
+We have shifted the goal post basically.

 **Generating Samples with MCMC:**

 Once we've trained our score function $s_\theta(x)$, we can generate samples using **Markov Chain Monte Carlo (MCMC)** methods, typically **Langevin dynamics**.